d3vsino/d3vsino/README.md

 ## 🚀 What Am I Doing:

 - 👨‍💻 Exploring the world of Unix and how it works
-- 💻 Building Django & React applications
+- 💻 Building Django & Vue applications
-- 🐘 Learning PostgreSQL
+- 🧑‍🎓 Learning New Stuff Everyday

 # 💻 Tech Stack: